Posted in Family, Faith and Fitness

 LENTEN REFLECTIONS #40

-Once, I was volunteering at NPR and a talk show host said she loved my shirt.
+Once, I was volunteering at NPR and a talk show host named Rose said she loved my shirt.
 Thrilled with my outfit choice, I told her my husband gave it to me.
 “Great taste!” she replied.
+After that, I wore the heck out of that blouse holding on to the compliment as we do.
+Until one day one of my students probed, “Is that your favorite shirt ‘cause you wear it ALL the time.”
 And so it happened, I was immediately struck with “overuse syndrome”.
-I wore the heck out of that blouse.
-So much that one of my students at the time probed, “Is that your favorite shirt ‘cause you wear it ALL the time.”
 That could be the pineapple salad’s story.
 Better to pace the good stuff.

 I digress…

 On Holy Thursday as we loaded up the station wagon and headed to St. Anne’s, Dad would remind us that mass “would be a long one”.
-Typically, he would say one of the seven readings as a lector, and Mom would play the organ.
+Typically, he would do the readings as a lector, and Mom would play the organ.
 I had a choice to either turn pages for Mom or try to sit still with my sisters for the two hours of feet washing and the Last Supper.
+Up the stairs, I climbed to the choir loft for my bird’s eye view.

-Saturday we buckled in for another “long one” and I really loved that mass.
+Saturday we buckled in for another “long one” and I loved that mass.

-One Easter weekend, after Holy Saturday Mass, we went to visit my oldest sister at New Mexico State University.
-That was the year I gave up soda for Lent.
+One Easter weekend, after Holy Saturday Mass, we visited my oldest sister at New Mexico State University.
+That was the year I gave up soda for Lent – even though we never had soda in the house except for Dad’s RC Cola.
 I remember going out for pizza right after mass and getting the coldest most delicious Shirley Temple ever.
-It was served in one of those big red plastic cups it seemed all pizza joints use.
+It was served in one of those big red plastic cups and a fat straw.

 Today, unless kids attend a school starting with the word “Saint” it’s likely they will be in school during Holy Week.
 Even Good Friday.
 Because times are different.
 Holy Week just seemed holier back then.
-Packed calendars are filled with games, practices, and activities with church fitting into the gaps when there are some.
-But it’s all priority-based.
+Calendars are filled with games, practices, and activities with church fitting into the gaps.

 Like anything else, age readjusts the lens on what matters.
 What we sacrifice, what we lack, what we share, what we just don’t need.
 For some, Lent might be about giving up chocolate or serving at a homeless shelter, maybe even blogging.

-Blogging for 40 days isn’t a lark.
-Nor is parenting, or being a woman, a daughter or sister.
+Parenting isn’t a lark, nor is being a woman, a daughter, or sister.

-We pray it will.
-If I could pass God on a little Post-It about my blog I would say, “Please let my stories help others realize they are not alone in this flash in the pan life you’ve given us.
-Help me to offer them a little chuckle, a tiny connection, and a chunk of hope when it’s just too much.
+If I could pass God on a little Post-It about my blog I would say, “Please let my stories help others realize they are not alone in this flash-in-the-pan life you’ve given us.
+Help me offer them a little chuckle, a tiny connection, and a chunk of hope when it’s just too much.

 Amen.